MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-version-function.md

 ## Returns

-If conversion is successful, the result is a decimal; otherwise, the results is `null`.
+If conversion is successful, the result is a decimal; otherwise, the result is `null`.

 ## Examples